telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

 # Capturing Android Traffic

-This article describes how to use Fiddler Everywhere to capture HTTPS traffic that comes from Android devices and emulators.
+This article describes using Fiddler Everywhere to capture HTTPS traffic from Android devices and emulators.

 To capture and inspect traffic on Android devices, perform the following steps: